jhaemin/Pantheon/README.md

 ![Demo](images/demo.gif)

-# Radix Studio
+# Pantheon

-Radix Studio is an open-source WYSIWYG web design editor with real-time interaction and code generation.
+Pantheon is an open-source WYSIWYG web design editor with real-time interaction and code generation.

 The main goal is to destroy the barrier between design and development by eliminating the time and effort to convert the design to code.